civicmapper/culvert-toolkit/docs/docs/data-naacc-table.md

 * import this table into GIS and georeference it yourself, in order to move features to streams or flow lines on a digital elevation model

 Regardless, as long as the original NAACC schema is preserved through your process, subsequent tools will be able to use it.

+### 3. Save as a CSV file

+Subsequent tools work on CSV files or feature classes in

 ## Run the *NAACC Table Ingest* tool